webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
-I'm a Generalist Web Developer with solid technical experience in San Francisco Bay Area.
-I work with most of the modern UI frameworks and libraries: Angular, React, Vue, Polymer, litElement, Web Components and more.
-On the backend I work with building REST APIs in Node.js, PHP, Python and databases: SQL or NoSQL.
-I deploy web apps to Cloud or traditional servers.
+I'm a Web Developer and UI Architect with a solid technical experience working in San Francisco Bay Area.
+I work with large clients like Google or small startup teams in San Francisco Bay Area.
+I always keep my skills fresh by staying on the top of the latest technologies and practices.

 * 18 + years of solid web development experience
 * I work with modern technologies